TanukiMCP/tellurideskihotels.com/src/content/blog/telluride-bachelor-bachelorette-party.md

 <details>
 <summary>What activities work best for bachelor/bachelorette parties in Telluride?</summary>

-Skiing provides core experiences, with group skiing creating shared adventures.
+Skiing provides core experiences, with group skiing creating shared adventures on Telluride's 2,000+ acres of terrain.
 Après-ski activities offer important social time, with bars and restaurants in both Mountain Village and downtown.
-Non-skiing activities like snowshoeing, ice skating, and spa experiences provide variety.
-Evening activities range from nightlife to group dinners, depending on party preferences.
+Non-skiing activities like snowshoeing, ice skating, and spa experiences at The Peaks provide variety—browse our [activities guide](/things-to-do) for options.
+Evening activities range from nightlife at downtown bars to group dinners at restaurants like Allred's.

 </details>

 <details>
 <summary>How do we handle different skiing abilities in our party?</summary>

 Use "meet at the bottom" strategies where skiers take different routes but regroup at lift bases.
-Designate compromise terrain (intermediate runs) for group skiing, and be willing to split when necessary.
-Consider group lessons for beginners while advanced skiers take clinics.
-The key is balancing group time with ability-appropriate activities.
+Designate compromise terrain like intermediate runs on the front side for group skiing, and be willing to split when necessary.
+Consider group lessons for beginners while advanced skiers explore expert terrain like Revelation Bowl.
+Read our [skiing guide](/blog/ski-guides/telluride-skiing-guide) for terrain details.

 </details>